rapid7/pdf-renderer/README.md

 # PDF-RENDERER

-This app runs in conjunction with a headless chrome browser.
+This service runs in conjunction with a headless chrome browser.
 It listens for requests on port 9766.
 Upon receiving a render request, it will go to a URL, render the page and respond with a zip file.
 The zip file will contain a json file and a zip file.
 The json file will be a list of network requests made by the page that was rendered.
 The pdf file will be a print-out of the page.

 ## Features: